 Why should I pursue an Global Management minor?

-Step 1: Visit the Registrar Document Submission page for minors to start an application.
+- Go to the Registrar Document Submission page for minors.

 What is the difference between the Global Management minor and the IB minor?

-The Global Managemetnt minor is designed to help students build cross-cultural analysis and communication skills to make them more effective workplace participants, regardless of their professsional aspirations.
+The Global Management minor is designed to help students build cross-cultural analysis and communication skills to make them more effective workplace participants, regardless of their professional aspirations.
 The skills learned in the GM minor are particularly useful for those pursuing a non-BBA major who are looking to add a business perspective to their degree.

 What classes do I have to take to complete the GM minor?